Anglo-American loan: Terms

 The loan was made subject to conditions, the most damaging of which was the convertibility of sterling.
 Though not the intention, the effect of convertibility was to worsen British post-war economic problems.
 International sterling balances became convertible one year after the loan was ratified, on 15 July 1947.
-Within a month, nations with sterling balances (e.g. pounds which they had earned from buying British exports, and which they were now permitted to sell to Britain in exchange for dollars) had drawn almost a billion dollars from British dollar reserves, forcing the British government to suspend convertibility and to begin immediate drastic cuts in domestic and overseas expenditure.
+Within a month, nations with sterling balances (for example, pounds they had earned from selling goods or services to Britain, or otherwise acquired through loans or remittances, and which they were permitted to sell to Britain in exchange for dollars) had drawn almost a billion dollars from British dollar reserves, forcing the British government to suspend convertibility and to begin immediate drastic cuts in domestic and overseas expenditure.
 The rapid loss of dollar reserves also highlighted the weakness of sterling, which was devalued in 1949 from $4.02 to $2.80.

 In later years, the term of 2% interest was rather less than the prevailing market interest rates, resulting in it being described as a "very advantageous loan" by members of the British government, as elaborated below.